Jack McDonough (American football)

-John J. "Jack" McDonough was a college football player and one time president of Georgia Power.
+John J. McDonough was a college football player and one time president of Georgia Power.
 He also coached Savannah High School.

 Georgia Tech

 A native of Savannah, McDonough was a star quarterback for William Alexander's Georgia Tech Yellow Jackets football teams, inducted into the school's athletics hall of fame in 1962.
 McDonough amassed a 26–7 record while at Tech.

 He started as a true freshman when Marshall Guill was moved to end, and only missed four games in four years due to an injury in his sophomore season caused by Pitt's Orville Hewitt.